全部树

 A-share listed companies green patent details table

-Carbon emissions trading (碳交易) is a market mechanism designed to promote global greenhouse gas emission reduction and mitigate carbon dioxide emissions.
-After arduous negotiations, the United Nations Intergovernmental Panel on Climate Change (IPCC) adopted the United Nations Framework Convention on Climate Change (UNFCCC) on May 9, 1992.
-In December 1997, the first supplementary agreement to the Convention, the Kyoto Protocol (《京都议定书》), was adopted in Kyoto, Japan.
-The Protocol introduced market mechanisms as a novel approach to address greenhouse gas emission reductions, particularly targeting carbon dioxide.
-By treating carbon dioxide emission rights as a tradable commodity, it established carbon emissions trading systems.
+Carbon emissions trading (abbreviated as carbon trading) is a market mechanism adopted to promote global greenhouse gas emission reduction and reduce global carbon dioxide emissions.
+After arduous negotiations, the Intergovernmental Panel on Climate Change (IPCC) adopted the United Nations Framework Convention on Climate Change (UNFCCC, abbreviated as the Convention) on May 9, 1992.
+In December 1997, the first additional protocol to the Convention, namely the Kyoto Protocol (abbreviated as the Protocol), was adopted in Kyoto, Japan.
+The Protocol introduced market mechanisms as a novel approach to address greenhouse gas emission reductions represented by carbon dioxide—treating carbon dioxide emission rights as a commodity, thereby establishing carbon emission rights trading, abbreviated as carbon trading.

 Field Display